Alcohol Interlock Program

 Severe financial hardship

-Financial assistance is available from Roads and Maritime for participants in financial hardship.
+Financial assistance is available from Transport for NSW for participants in financial hardship.
 This assistance can range from partial assistance to the full amount owing to an interlock service provider.
 Assistance is available only upon application by participants.
-For more information, see the Participant Guide or call us on 13 77 88.
-The accredited severe financial hardship assessment agency is The Salvation Army who can be contacted on 8878 0151.
+For more information, see the Participant Guide or call us on 13 22 13.
+The accredited severe financial hardship assessment agency is The Salvation Army who can be reached by calling 02 8878 0151 or visiting The Salvation Army website.

 Information for medical practitioners